 The mini sleeve is a great starting point for someone who wants to lose weight without severely affecting the stomach size and the body’s hormonal balance.
 It also gives the patient more freedom to choose a revisional procedure in case of weight loss stalls or plateaus.
 On the other hand, gastric sleeve surgery is a more determining option to lose weight and keep it off as a more significant percentage of the stomach is eliminated.

-Mini gastric sleeve is more appropriate for people who are disciplined and keeping up with an active, healthy lifestyle.
+Mini gastric sleeve is more appropriate for disciplined people who maintain an active, healthy lifestyle.

 Candidates best suited for